Minutes

 Science divisions.

-– IODP-MI faces reduced drilling time on both platforms, the JOIDES
+Keir Becker – IODP-MI faces reduced drilling time on both

-Microbiology observatories are being planned for the mid-Atlantic Ridge
+and on NanTroSEIZE.
+Microbiology observatories are being planned for the

-Duennebier – The relaying of the (Hawaii-4) seafloor communications
+– The relaying of the (Hawaii-4) seafloor communications cable to station

-It would be good if someone would champion the installation of a
+be good if someone would champion the installation of a broadband seismometer

-Dziewonski – Expressed his disappointment that US seafloor
+Adam Dziewonski – Expressed his disappointment that US seafloor observatory

 deployment.
 It will be hooked-up